rbermani/ib-api/README.md

 # ib-api
-An API for the Interactive Brokers Trading Workstation written in pure Haskell
+An API for the Interactive Brokers Trader Workstation written in pure Haskell